Hello Antoine..... Allan here'......

 It was roses and promises all round.

-married Jackie in St. Mary's Church Addington, Surrey near London in 1965 and
+Jackie in St. Mary's Church Addington, Surrey near London in 1965 and I was 'best

-I was 'best man'.
+man'.
 It was so posh I had to hire a suit.
-When I married Marion not
+When I married Marion not so poshly

-so poshly at the 'Celebs' Register Office of Caxton Hall, Westminster Allan was
+at the 'Celebs' Register Office of Caxton Hall, Westminster Allan was one of our

 worked for the City Press and eventually entered Reuters for many postings worldwide